Do You Know Your Employee Rights?

 Whistleblowing is a common theme in Hollywood.
 While it makes a thrilling story to see the struggle between an employee doing what’s right and an underhanded company, there’s really nothing amusing about retaliatory action against an employee for blowing the whistle on the illegal or dangerous actions of his employer in real life.
 Whistleblowers are protected by law against retaliatory employment actions in the State of Florida.

-Who is Protected under Whistleblowing Laws in Florida?
+Who is Protected under Whistleblower Laws in Florida?

-Public and private employees are protected from employer retaliation for blowing the whistle in Florida.
+Public and private employees are protected from employer retaliation for whistleblowing in Florida.
 Employees can sue for reinstatement and be compensated for:

 - back pay